- Regulatory background

 Records less than 70 years old

-1. Obtain permission from the Department of Corrective Services
+1. Obtain permission from the Department of Justice

-To access records closed to public access, that is records less than 70 years old, you will need written permission from the Department of Corrective Services.
+To access records closed to public access, that is records less than 70 years old, you will need written permission from the Department of Justice.
 Remember any letter from the Department should authorise access to the person who intends to inspect the records in our reading room.

 2. Visit our Reading Room